rawsrc/PhpEcho/README.md

 instance a set of key-values pairs that will be available on rendering.

 The class will manage :
-* files inclusions
+* file inclusions
 * extracting and escaping values from the locally stored key-values pairs
 * escaping any value on demand
 * returning raw values (when you know what you're doing)
-* the possibility to write directly plain html code instead of file inclusion
+* the possibility to write directly plain html code instead of using the file inclusion mechanism
 * escaping recursively keys and values in any array
 * managing and rendering instance of class that implements the magic function `__toString()`
+* let you access to the global HTML `<head></head>` from any child block
+* let your IDE to list all your helpers natively just using PHPDoc syntax (see the PHPDoc of the class)

-**NEW FEATURE IN PhpEcho v.2.0.0:**<br>
+**NEW FEATURE IN PhpEcho v.2.2.0:**<br>
-1. It's now possible to create, inject and use your own personal helpers (code snippet) to easily render your HTML/CSS/JS code.
-2. Everything is secured and escaped by default.
-To get a raw value from a key, you must ask it explicitly using the helper `"$raw"` as shown below.
+1. You have now access to the global `<head></head>` from any PhpEcho child block
+2. New helpers rendering HTML tags in a secure way
+3. Use a relative path from the current instance to target any child PhpEcho file

 **What you must know to use it**
 1. Using array access notation or function notation will always return escaped values